ricardonrcu/HVcMO/README.md

 in the definitions for the namespace hillvallea, on the "hillvallea_internal.hpp" file in the HillVallEA project.

-4- For a start, take the example scripts provided by S.C.
-Maree as "example_simple.cpp" and "example_CEC2013_benchmark.cpp"
+4- For a start, take the example script provided by S.C.
+Maree as "example_CEC2013_benchmark.cpp"

-5- The simple example script is ready to execute.

-6- In case of "example_CEC2013_benchmark.cpp", add the reference to hvcmo:
+5- Add the reference to hvcmo:

 	#include "HillVallEA/hvcmo20a.h"